wp-plugins/nex-forms-express-wp-form-builder/readme.txt

 == Installation ==

+### How to install the Ultimate Form Builder Plugin

+There are 2 ways to install NEX-Forms.
+Please follow the steps for your NEX-Forms installation below:

 = VIA WordPress =
 1. After your download log into your WordPress admin interface
-2. After login click on  Plugins from the left  hand menu
+2. After login click on *Plugins* from the left hand menu
 3. Click on *Add new*
 4. Click on *Upload*
 5. Browse to the directory you downloaded the plugin to and click *Install Now*